ingambe/RayEnvWrapper/README.md

 This package allows you to parallelize your environment using [Ray](https://github.com/ray-project/ray)
 Not only does it allows to run environments in parallel, but it also permits to run multiple sequential environments on each worker
-For example, you can run 80 workers in parallel, each running 10 sequential environments for a total of 80 * 10 environment
+For example, you can run 80 workers in parallel, each running 10 sequential environments for a total of 80 * 10 environments
 This can be useful if your environment is fast and simply running 1 environment per worker leads to too much communication overhead between workers

 ## Installation